 Political ecology, anthropology of development, social movements, science and technology studies, pluriversal studies, anthropology of design, Latin America, Colombia.

-Ethnography, Belief Studies, Folklife, Experience-Centered Anthropology, Public Folklore, African American Expressive Culture, Vernacular Art; African Diaspora, The North American South
+Ethnography, Belief Studies, Folklife, Public Folklore, Trauma-Informed Ethnographic Practice, Experience-Centered Anthropology, African American Expressive Culture, Vernacular Poetry, Vernacular Art; African Diaspora, The North American South

 Cary C. Boshamer Distinguished Professor and Director of the Graduate Certificate in Participatory Research

 Identity and Agency, Activism, Social Movements, Alternative Agriculture Movement, Environmental Studies, Schooling and Work, Race, Class and Gender, US